Sweet-and-Sour Cabbage and Bread Stew

 - 2 large carrots, peeled and diced

-- 2 large or 3 medium potatoes, diced
+- 2 large or 3 medium potatoes, scrubbed and diced

 - 4 cups coarsely shredded green cabbage